Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities

-The new dual LP can be interpreted as a ``Type Coverage'' problem, defined as follows.
+\paragraph{Type Coverage problem.} The new dual LP can be interpreted as a ``Type Coverage'' problem, defined as follows.
 For each type $j$, let $Q_j$ denote the expected number of agents of \textit{type $j$ or better} accepted by the benchmark.
 For example, if the benchmark is the prophet, then

 where $\Ber(p)$ denotes an independent Bernoulli random variable of mean $p$.
 The RHS of~\eqref{eqn:introQj} then counts the total agents among $i=1,\ldots,n$ who realize to a type $j'$ whose value is at least as good as that of type $j$, and truncates this total by $k$ to indicate the number of such agents accepted by the prophet.
 Finally, for an online policy to achieve a guarantee of $\theta$ in this dual Type Coverage problem, for every type $j\in[m]$, the number of agents of type $j$ or better accepted by the online policy must be at least $\theta\cdot Q_j$.